-The Siamtara is a traditional Myanmar junk completely renovated in 2015 on the model of her sister Chantara to give the same feeling, confort and charme.
+Siamtara is a Traditional Myanmar Junk Boat completely renovated in 2015 on the model of her sister Chantara to give the same feeling, confort and charm.

-She has all the moderne confort that we can expect.
-It’s a perfect boat for live aboard or day with friends and family.
-Siamtara has 3 double cabins with queen size bed and en suite bathroom and toilet.
-Two cabins are under the front deck and a master cabine on the upper deck.
+She has all the moderne confort that one can expect.
+It’s a perfect boat to live aboard or day cruise friends and family.
+Siamtara has 2 double cabins with queen size bed and a Master cabin.
+All cabins are offering toilet and shower.
 The master cabine is modular as lounge or as bed room for overnight.

-Siamtara has nice square with bar and kitchen where we can cook for 40 people.
-The table can welcome 10 people for lunch or dinner.
+Siamtara has a nice salon with bar and kitchen that can accommodate 40 people.
+The table can seat 10 people.
 You can order in the bar, cocktails, wine or any beer to cheer up your trip.

 Siamtara is a Myanmar junk similar to Chantara.

-Built in 2006 as cargo for transportation of stones, sand and construction materials, she has a very strong structure to be able to carry very heavy shipping.
+Built in 2006 as cargo ship for transportation of stones, sand and construction materials, she has a very strong structure designed to carry very heavy loads.

 Originally it was a sailing boat, and we kept this characteristic that gives a beautiful traditional appearance.
 We had to remove the mast, for transportation, it was reinstalled at the end of renovation.

-We sailed to Mieyk at about 200 km, south of Dawei, to make the first modifications to the structure.
-As Siamtara was build to sail in river, we needed to get better stability in the sea and the waves.
-She staid 3 weeks on shipyard to change the keel and fix stabilizers.
-We also changed the rudder and the shaft bearing transmission.
+We sailed to Mieyk (about 200 km, south of Dawei) to make the first modifications to the structure.
+As Siamtara was build to sail in river, we needed to get better stability at sea and in the waves.
+She stayed 3 weeks on the shipyard to change the keel and install stabilizers.
+We also changed the rudder and the shaft bearing and transmission.

-At the end of January we sailed to Kawthoung, the extreme south of Myanmar.
+At the end of January, we sailed to Kawthang, the extreme south of Myanmar.
 We crossed the border river between Myanmar and Thailand on the 8th of February to arrive in Ranong.

-After clearing the customs, we had to wait until the high tide on the 23rd to load the boat on a truck and cross the main land to Chumpon harbour, 55 km further.
+After clearing the customs, we had to wait for the high tide on the 23rd, to load the boat on a truck and cross the main land to Chumpon harbour.
+A 55 km trip.

-Siamtara sailed from Chumpon to Surat Thani crossing Ang Tong marine park.
-She reached the shipyard in Surat Thani on the 4th of March.
+Siamtara sailed from Chumpon to Surat Thani through Ang Tong marine park.
+She reached the shipyard in Surat Thani on March 4th 2015.

 We disassembled all the boat inner parts, keeping only the hull and structure.
 We used 90% of the original wood to rebuild the boat, in addition to new wood.

-The biggest modifications, new conceptions to enhance the structure and put the mast back, have been carried out in Surat Thani.
+The major modifications, new conceptions to enhance the structure and rig the mast, have been carried out in Surat Thani.

-Engine, gearbox, wheel and rudder have been changed to optimize the efficiency and reduce fuel consumption as well as environmental impact.
+Engine, gearbox, steering wheel and rudder have been replaced to optimize efficiency and reduce fuel consumption and minimizse environmental impact.